encode/django-rest-framework/docs/api-guide/fields.md

 If set, this gives the default value that will be used for the field if no input value is supplied.
 If not set the default behaviour is to not populate the attribute at all.

-The `default` is not applied during partial update operations.
-In the partial update case only fields that are provided in the incoming data will have a validated value returned.
+The `default` is not applied during partial update operations, unless `set_default_if_partial` is set to True.
+In the typical path partial update case only fields that are provided in the incoming data will have a validated value returned.

 May be set to a function or other callable, in which case the value will be evaluated each time it is used.
 When called, it will receive no arguments.
 If the callable has a `requires_context = True` attribute, then the serializer field will be passed as an argument.